UK general election on July 4: Everything you need to know

 Speculation was further fuelled when Mr Sunak’s press secretary told reporters in Westminster she was “not going to rule anything in or out” when asked if the election was set.

-The poll decision comes after the UK received positive news about its struggling economy after inflation fell to 2.3 per cent, the lowest level in nearly three years.
+The poll decision comes as the UK received positive news about its struggling economy after inflation fell to 2.3 per cent, the lowest level in nearly three years.

 As part of protocol, Mr Sunak is required to call on the king, then set a date for the dissolution of Parliament, the formal end of its term.
 An election would be held 25 working days later.